ERS-HCL/rest-yaml-test/README.md

 Test your REST API without writing any script in any language.

 This test framework lets you write your test cases in in simple YAML format.
 Currently only json response is supported.
 We use JsonPath and JsonUnit and Java regular expression libraries to provide you simple and elegant way of validating your json response.
-You can select a portion of http json response by JsonPath expression and regular expression then validate it with JsonUnit.
-You can also combine multiple JsonPath expressions and regular expressions in a Unix like pipe fashion to precisely select subset of json response and then validate it.
+You can select a subset of json response by providing JsonPath expression and/or regular expression then validate it with JsonUnit.
+You can also combine multiple JsonPath expressions and regular expressions in a Unix like pipe fashion to precisely select a subset of json response and then validate it.

 Read below simple example.